-To fulfill Enlightium Academy’s mission of being a light to the world by making a difference in hearts and minds, EA students in grades 9–12 are required to complete 10 hours of community service annually to fulfill EA graduation requirements.
+To fulfill this mission, EA students in grades 9–12 are required to complete 10 hours of community service annually to fulfill EA graduation requirements.
 Community service experience benefits students when applying for college and for employment opportunities.
-Local volunteering opportunities can be found and volunteer hours tracked within our partner platform, Naviance, x2VOL.
+Local volunteering opportunities can be found and volunteer hours tracked within our partner platform, Naviance x2VOL.

 EA recommends that parents/guardians help their student in finding a safe environment to work on community service hours and leverage the search features in Naviance for volunteering opportunities.
 Parental involvement is encouraged while the student is engaging in his or her community service.
 It is a great way to model a giving heart to the community in need.

 Students record community service through the Naviance platform utilized by EA.
 Naviance is a college and career readiness platform that helps EA align student strengths and interests to postsecondary goals, improving student outcomes, and connecting learning to life.
 The student is provided login credentials to Naviance during enrollment.

 Students who participate in and record more than the required community service may earn certificates and scholarship opportunities (additional evidence may be required):

 Students can receive a maximum of 8 hours of community service per day.
 This includes events that last longer than 8 hours a day, such as participation in a mission trip or volunteering in summer camps.

 All verified community service hours that meet the criteria and were submitted through x2VOL will be applied toward the student’s graduation community service requirement.
 However, for verified hours to count toward a year-end community service certificate or next year’s tuition credit or scholarship, the hours must be submitted by the student and verified by the student’s contact person no later than the last day of the academic year.